getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 We've now got our players being generated.
 It's time to put them on the screen.

 In order to convert our command line scripts to something we can put up on the web, we're going to use a bundler to package all the JS goodness into one file.

 ```bash
 npm install --save-dev webpack webpack-dev-server
 ```

-We'll be using webpack though if you want to use browserify and you know it well, feel free.
+Webpack helps us turn all those lovely `require`s from `node` into a nice bundle to distribute for the browser.
 In your `package.json`, add two more lines to your `scripts` section:

 ```json
 "scripts": {